Code-Institute-Submissions/second-milestone-project-17/README.md

 I wanted to use animations as much as I can and clear/modern colorful design.
 This is my reasoning why I chose that particular UI design.
 I've also chosen to leave "air" between layout to make it easier for the user to interact with the game controls.
+I do really like the well balanced colorful design.
+That is why I picked these colours.

 ### Wireframes